CDCgov/prime-reportstream/prime-router/docs/authz/authz-requirements.md

 Users are all set up under our Okta instance.
 We add users to appropriate groups in Okta that correspond to what they should be allowed to access.
 Those groups are in a custom claim called `organization` in the access token which we then map to scopes that our system can handle.
+Scopes internal to okta are ignored.

-Here is the Okta group to Scope mapping strategy given an organization of md-phd (Maryland Public Health Department)
+Here is the Okta group to scope mapping strategy given an organization of md-phd (Maryland Public Health Department)

 | Okta Group              | ReportStream Scope |
 |-------------------------|--------------------|